How to Create Standard Business Card Sizes

-It’s easy to produce a professional-looking business card using whatever software tools you have on your computer.
+Once you know the standard dimensions to use, it’s easy to produce a professional-looking business card using whatever software tools you have on your computer.
 You can start from scratch in any layout program, including Microsoft Word, Publisher or PowerPoint as well as traditional graphics programs such as Adobe Photoshop and Illustrator.
-You can also get a fast start by using customizable templates provided by services such as Canva or you can download business card templates.
+You can also get a fast start by using customizable templates provided by services such as Canva or you can download business card templates from our expert designers.

 Business Card Size and Setup

 The standard dimensions of a printed business card are 3.5 x 2 inches.
 That’s the finished card size.

 Many printed designs include bleed.
 The “bleed area” is an extra 1/8 inch of space for design elements or backgrounds that extend beyond the finished edges of your card.
 A business card design with bleed is printed slightly oversized and then cut down to size, giving the appearance that the printing “bleeds” off the edge of the card, rather than having white borders.

 When creating your business card design file, use these sizing tips:

 - Make the document page size equal to the card size plus the bleed area, or 3.75″ wide x 2.25″ high, to be trimmed down to the finished size after printing.
 If you aren’t planning to include bleeds, the bleed area isn’t necessary, so set the document size to the finished size, 3.5 x 2 inches.

 - If you’re designing a vertical card with the long size up, simply switch the page width and height so you won’t have to rotate the card to see the design the way you intend it.